streamrepoorg/mergeAI-repo-87e90eae-721f-4006-8ba7-f43564d71ae8/README.md

-# User Registration API Documentation
+# StreamRepo API documentation

-## Introduction
-This document provides a comprehensive guide to the User Registration API for the Stream application, hosted at `https://stream-repo-l30u.onrender.com`.
-The API enables users to create an account by submitting essential details like username, email, and password.
-Built with Spring Boot and a robust backend architecture, it ensures secure and reliable user registration.
-This article covers the API’s functionality, request structure, response details, and error handling in clear, simple English.

-The goal is to help developers integrate with the API easily while keeping a professional yet approachable tone.
-Let’s get started!

-## API Overview
+## Endpoint Overview
-The User Registration API is a POST endpoint designed for user account creation.
-It validates input, checks email uniqueness, enforces password strength, and sends a magic link email for verification.
+The User Registration API is a POST endpoint designed for creating user accounts.
+It validates input, checks email uniqueness, enforces password strength, and sends a verification email with a magic link.
 The endpoint is part of the authentication module, accessible at `/api/auth/register`.

 ### Base URL
 ```